Felisong/before-and-after-assignment/README.md

 ## Number Modifications

 1. Incrementing and decrementing a number.
-Each inside their respective, increment.js and decrement.js.
+Each inside their respective, numIncrement.js and numDecrement.js.
 2. Converted to String.
-Inside convertToString.js
+Inside numConvertToString.js
-3.
+3. Floating Point Precision.
+Inside numFloatingPointPrecision.js

 ## String Modifications